The Camp Program

 All t’fillot are egalitarian.

-At Camp Ramah New England, everyone is treated equally in all Jewish ritual matters.
-Women are counted for a minyan and are eligible to read Torah and Haftarah, and to lead all religious services and rituals.
-Women are encouraged to bring tallit and tefillin to camp.
+At Camp Ramah New England, everyone, no matter one’s gender or gender identity, is treated equally in all Jewish ritual matters.
+Everyone is counted for a Minyan and is eligible to read Torah and Haftarah and to lead all religious services and rituals.

 Hanichim living in male identifying bunks are obligated to wear a kippah or head-covering during meals, study and prayer.
 Hanichot living in female identifying bunks may elect to cover their heads during those times, but they are not obligated to do so.
 During t’fillot on Shabbat, we require a kippah rather than a hat.
 For campers over the age or Bar/Bat/Brit Mitzvah, when wearing tefillin during t’fillot (prayers), one must always wear a kippah.